MicrosoftDocs/bot-docs/articles/intelligent-bots.md

 - The <a href="https://www.microsoft.com/cognitive-services/en-us/face-api" target="_blank">Face API</a> detects human faces, compares them to similar faces, and can even organize people into groups according to visual similarity.

 - The <a href="https://www.microsoft.com/cognitive-services/en-us/video-api" target="_blank">Video API</a> analyzes and processes video to stabilize video output, detects motion, tracks faces, and can generate a motion thumbnail summary of the video.

+Learn how to add image and video understanding to your bot.

 ## Speech recognition and conversion
 Use the Speech APIs to add advanced speech skills to your bot that leverage industry-leading algorithms for speech-to-text and text-to-speech conversion, as well as speaker recognition.
 The Speech APIs use built-in language and acoustic models that cover a wide range of scenarios with high accuracy.